The Committee meets once a month, and is the linchpin of the Group’s management structure.

 CEO Energy & Resources Worldwide

-Nicolas joined Sodexo in 1991 as director of its Congo subsidiary.
-Two years later, he was appointed director for Saudi Arabia, where he notably improved the performance of this historic subsidiary.
-In 1997 he was promoted to director for Africa, with responsibility for establishing dynamic development in the continent’s countries.
+Nicolas joined Sodexo in 1991 as Director of its Congo Brazzaville subsidiary.
+After two years in that position, he was appointed Director of Sodexo’s business in Saudi Arabia, where he significantly improved the performance of this historic subsidiary.
+In 1997, he took the leadership of all of Sodexo’s operations in Africa, with responsibility for establishing growth and devel¬opment on the continent.

-Nicolas began his professional career in 1982 when he joined BEICIP, a consulting subsidiary of the French Petroleum Institute.
-He subsequently worked for the regional airline TAT, then Air Vendee as CEO.
+Nicolas began his professional career in 1982, when he joined BEICIP, a consulting subsidiary of the French Petroleum Institute.
+He also served as Program and Development Manager for the regional airline TAT, then as CEO for Air Vendee.

-Satya-Christophe has been Chief Executive Officer of Service Operations Worldwide since September 2015, and a member of the Group Executive Committee since January 2014.
+Satya-Christophe became Chief Executive Officer for Schools & Universities Worldwide on April 1, 2018 and has been a member of the Group Executive Committee since January 2014.

-Satya-Christophe joined Sodexo Pass International in 1998, and became Chief Financial Officer of Sodexo Pass for Western Europe in 1999.
-In 2002, he was appointed General Manager of Sodexo Pass Romania.
-Then, in 2006 he was promoted to General Manager, Central & Eastern Europe for Sodexo Pass International, overseeing Benefits & Rewards operations in Austria, Bulgaria, the Czech Slovak Republic, Germany, Hungary, Poland, Romania and Slovakia.
+Satya-Christophe joined Sodexo Pass International in 1998.
+He became Chief Financial Officer of Sodexo Pass for Western Europe in 1999 and then was appointed General Manager of Sodexo Pass Romania in 2002.
+In 2006 he was promoted to General Manager, Central & Eastern Europe for Sodexo Pass International, overseeing Benefits & Rewards operations in Austria, Bulgaria, the Czech Republic, Germany, Hungary, Poland, Romania and Slovakia.

-In 2007, he was appointed Chief Executive Officer, South America for On-site Services.
-Under his tenancy, revenues increased more than threefold in 6 years and he led the acquisition and integration of Puras in Brazil, where he served as acting CEO from 2011 to 2013.
+He was appointed Chief Executive Officer, South America for On-site Services in 2007.
+During his tenure, revenues increased more than threefold in 6 years and he led the acquisition and integration of Puras in Brazil, where he served as acting CEO from 2011 to 2013.

 Satya-Christophe began his professional career in 1992 at BNP Paribas Bank in Montreal, before moving to France in 1994 as a Corporate Sales Representative, still at BNP Paribas.
 Until 2012, he was an economic advisor to the French Embassy in Chile.